johnx25bd/mlx-deploy-search/finetune/README.md

+_NOTE this readme is not accurate, I copied the api docker container and rebuilt it for finetuning, but ripped out the fastapi functionality_

 # Quick FastAPI Boilerplate

 This is a basic FastAPI project template, designed to quickly start building APIs with Python.
 The project is structured with modularity and scalability in mind.